Wednesday 14 November 2012

 • Percentage weight by weight (w/w)

 The percentage weight by volume (w/v) is the number of grams of compound per 100 ml of solution.
-This type of percentage solution tends to be used when describing the amount of some powder made up in a solution.
-So, for example, 5 g of a powder made up to a final volume of 100 ml would be a 5% (w/v) solution.
-Likewise, 2.5 g of powder made up to 50 ml would also be a 5% (w/v) solution as you would have 5 g in 100 ml.
+This type of percentage solution is used when describing the amount of powder in a solution.
+For example, 5 g of powder made up to a final volume of 100 ml would be a 5% (w/v) solution.
+Likewise, 2.5 g of powder made up to 50 ml would also be a 5% (w/v) solution, as you would have 5 g in 100 ml.

 The percentage volume by volume (v/v) is the number of ml of some liquid per 100 ml of the solution.
-This type of percentage solution is usually used to describe a solution that is made by mixing two liquids.
-So, for example, 5 ml of a liquid made up to a final volume of 100 ml would be a 5% (v/v) solution.
-Likewise, 2.5 ml of a liquid made up to 50 ml would also be a 5% (v/v) solution as you would have 5 ml in 100 ml.
+This type of percentage solution is usually used to describe a solution made by mixing two liquids.
+For example, 5 ml of a liquid made up to a final volume of 100 ml would be a 5% (v/v) solution.
+Likewise, 2.5 ml of a liquid made up to 50 ml would also be a 5% (v/v) solution, as you would have 5 ml in 100 ml.

 Finally, the percentage weight by weight (w/w).
-This one is a little more difficult to understand, but the principles as explained above are still true.
-A percentage weight by weight (w/w) solution can be a weight of a powder or a liquid made up in a solution to a final weight of the solution.
-So, for example, 5 g of a powder (or a liquid) made up in a solution that has a final weight of 100 g would be a 5% (w/w) solution.
-Likewise, 2.5 g of a liquid or powder made up to give a solution that weighed 50 g would also be a 5% (w/w) solution as you would have 5 g of the powder or liquid in 100 g of a solution.
+This one is more difficult to understand, but the principles, as explained above, are still valid.
+A percentage weight by weight (w/w) solution can be the weight of a powder or a liquid made up in a solution to the final weight of the solution.
+So, for example, 5 g of a powder (or a liquid) made up in a solution with a final weight of 100 g would be a 5% (w/w) solution.
+Likewise, 2.5 g of a liquid or powder made up to give a solution that weighed 50 g would also be a 5% (w/w) solution, as you would have 5 g of the powder or liquid in 100 g of a solution.

 Tuesday 16 October 2012